Lompoc, California: History

 The coastal branch of the Southern Pacific Railroad opened around 1900 and eventually replaced ship transportation.
 A paved road linked Lompoc to Buellton and the rest of California around 1920.
 In 1923, the Honda Point disaster, the U.S.'s largest peacetime naval accident, occurred just off the coast; nine U.S. destroyers ran aground, killing 23 people.
 During the Great Depression, La Purisima Mission was restored by the Civilian Conservation Corps (CCC).
 During World War II, the coast west of Lompoc was the site of Camp Cooke, a United States Army training camp where large units could practice maneuvers.

 Lompoc grew slowly until 1958, when the United States Air Force announced that the former Camp Cooke would be a test site for the Thor family of intermediate-range ballistic missiles and the first operational base for the SM-65 Atlas, an intercontinental ballistic missile.
 The city then began to grow rapidly to provide housing for thousands of civilians and contractors employed at what was soon renamed Vandenberg Air Force Base.
 It was the Air Force's first missile base.

 The Space Shuttle program was slated to begin launches from Vandenberg in the late 1980s, and the city experienced a boom in restaurant and hotel construction in anticipation of tourists coming to see shuttle launches.
-However, when the Challenger exploded during take-off from Cape Canaveral in 1986, the West Coast shuttle program was terminated, sending Lompoc into a severe recession.
+But after the Challenger exploded during takeoff from Cape Canaveral in 1986, the West Coast shuttle program was terminated, sending Lompoc into a severe recession.

 Geography

-According to the United States Census Bureau, the city has a total area of 11.7 sqmi, 99.34% of it land and 0.66% of it water.
+According to the United States Census Bureau, the city has an area of 11.7 sqmi, 99.34% land and 0.66% water.

 Most of the city is in the valley of the Santa Ynez River, at an elevation of about 80–100 feet (25–30 meters).
 Expansion has been to the north, on higher ground known as Vandenberg Village, with elevations of 150–300 feet (50–100 meters).
-Like most rivers in Southern California, the Santa Ynez River does not have a surface flow for most of the year.
-Underground flow in the sandy river bed recharges the aquifer beneath the city, from which nine wells (with a tenth one planned) supply the city with water.
-Unlike many other cities in Southern California, Lompoc is not connected to the State Water Project.
+Like most rivers in Southern California, the Santa Ynez River has no surface flow most of the year.
+Underground flow in the sandy river bed recharges the aquifer beneath the city, from which nine wells (a tenth is planned) supply the city with water.
+Unlike many Southern California cities, Lompoc is not connected to the State Water Project.

 Climate

 Lompoc has a cool Mediterranean climate (Köppen climate classification Csb), typical of coastal California.
 The city is mostly sunny, with an ocean breeze.
 Fog is common.
 Snow is virtually unknown.
-The highest recorded temperature was 110 °F in 1987, and the lowest recorded temperature was 20 °F in 1990.
+The highest recorded temperature was 110 °F in 1987, and the lowest was 20 °F in 1990.